-The YWCA is here for survivors during COVID-19 — but we can’t do it without you.
-Support from the community is crucial at this time.
+The YWCA is here for survivors — but we can’t do it without you.
+Support from the community is crucial.
 Read below for different ways you can make a difference.
 Thank you!

 Questions?
 Contact Kelli Langan Pfister at firstname.lastname@example.org.